mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 Pacing enables good operation with shorter queues, and can create an incentive to reduce the size of queues being configured within the network, leading to lower maximum latency for end host applications.
+When applications use pacing to limit the rate, this can also reduce latency irrespective of the size of the queues available in the network (see {{appcontrol}}).

 Improved RTT measurements can result from pacing, since samples are spread out further across time rather than clumped in time, as explained in {{rtt}}.